git-town/git-town/README.md

-## _Elegant Git workflows for a more civilized age_
+## _Git Automation for Agile Development Teams_
 <a href="https://travis-ci.org/Originate/git-town" alt="Build Status" target="_blank"><img src="https://travis-ci.org/Originate/git-town.svg?branch=master"></a>

-Git Town is a configurable\* and hackable collection of additional Git commands that perform the typical high-level operations which a software developer performs (or should perform) in a collaborative environment.

-This includes things like easily creating up-to-date feature branches, keeping feature branches synchronized with the ongoing development from other developers, as well as removing feature branches from the developer machine and the central repo after they have been merged with the main code line.

-Git Town operates under the following assumptions:

-* You have a **main development branch** (typically "development" or "master").
-In this documentation we will use "development".
-* You follow a per-project strategy that prefers either _rebases_ or _merges_ for updating branches, and _squash merges_ or _normal merges_ for merging feature branches into the main branch\*.
-* You use a central code repository like [Github](http://github.com) (called __repo__ from now on).
+* provides a number of additional Git commands
+* automates the typical Git operations in <a href="http://scottchacon.com/2011/08/31/github-flow.html" target="_blank">GitHub flow</a> (and others)
+* does all the extra updates on each step to keep all branches in sync at all times
+* configurable\* and easily hackable

-_Note: This documentation is the driver for readme-driven development of this tool.
+_Note: This documentation is the driver for the readme-driven development of this tool.
 The parts marked with an asterisk (\*) are not yet implemented.
-Feedback for them is welcome!_
+Feedback is welcome!_

 ## Scripts